mvandewouw/blog_tf1/Blog-techforce1.md

 Sourcecode is available here: [https://github.com/microsoft/vscode](https://github.com/microsoft/vscode)

+Since 4 april 2019 it is also released in the snapstore officially: Check it out here [https://snapcraft.io/code](https://snapcraft.io/code)

 Read and understand about data collection here and how to opt-out for most of it: [https://code.visualstudio.com/License/](https://code.visualstudio.com/License/)

+And this point brings me to the title of this post.
+All this tracking/datacollecting stuff, why isn't there a version without any of this tracking/datacollecting stuff in it?
+Vscodium is here to the rescue.
+This is a compilation of vscode with everything related to data collection removed from the source: [https://www.fossmint.com/vscodium-clone-of-visual-studio-code-for-linux/](https://www.fossmint.com/vscodium-clone-of-visual-studio-code-for-linux/)
+They also have builds for windows btw: [https://github.com/VSCodium/vscodium/releases](https://github.com/VSCodium/vscodium/releases).
+The only thing that is different is the icon, but everything else works just fine (also all the plugins etc).
+Here is how to migrate your settings from vscode to vscodium: [https://vscodium.com/#migrate](https://vscodium.com/#migrate)

 Well, installing it should be a next next finish kind of thing.
 On setup page for linux you can also make use of a deb repository: [https://code.visualstudio.com/docs/setup/setup-overview](https://code.visualstudio.com/docs/setup/setup-overview)